jennylylam/Plant-Monitoring-System-Final-Project/README.md

 ## Overview

 This project is an IoT system that monitors soil moisture levels in a plant and displays the data on a web dashboard.
-The system will helps user determine when their plant needs watering by alerting the user when the soil is dry.
+The system will help user determine when their plant needs watering by alerting the user when the soil is dry.

 ## Data Collected